-This edition is extra late going out, because two days ago, I had a Christmassy crisis – which basically consisted of trying to decide whether both December editions should be Christmassy-themed, or just the one before Christmas.
+This issue of Ree-Writes #12 is extra late going out, because two days ago, I had a Christmassy crisis – which basically consisted of trying to decide whether both December editions should be Christmassy-themed, or just the one before Christmas.
 I eventually decided 5 minutes ago that only the edition before Christmas will be Christmassy.

 So, although we’re barrelling through December, enjoy this not-yet-festivey issue.
 I’m excited about several of the links I’m sharing and I hope you enjoy them too.

 Hoping my words find you well in your world.